DIAC: Construction, Operation, and Applications

 Since the DIAC conducts voltage in both negative and positive polarity, the curve lies on two quadrants (first and third).
 Hence, the V-I characteristic curve forms a Z shape.

-That said, the first quadrant indicates the positive half cycle where current moves from MT1 to MT2.
+That said, the first quadrant indicates the positive half cycle where the current moves from MT1 to MT2.
 On the other hand, the second quadrant shows the opposite—the negative half cycle where recent activities from MT2 to MT1.

 At first, the DIAC’s resistance tends to be higher due to the reverse Bias junction between the layers.
 Consequently, a small leakage current will move through the DIAC.
 You can refer to this area as the blocking state in the curve.

 Also, when the applied voltage gets to the breakdown voltage, the DIAC’s resistance reduces sharply.
-When this happens, conduction will begin, and it will cause an instant decrease in voltage—while current rises (conduction state).
+When this happens, conduction will begin, and it will cause an instant decrease in voltage—while the current rises (conduction state).

 So, the DIAC will remain in the negative half-cycle (conduction state) until the current gets to a specific value (holding current).
 The holding current refers to the minimum current that the device needs to remain in the ON state.